 Paycheck Protection Program (PPP)

-The Economic Aid Act signed into law on December 27, 2020 includes updated guidance for the PPP, authorizing up to $284 billion toward job retention and certain other expenses through March 31, 2021, and by allowing certain existing PPP borrowers to apply for a Second Draw PPP Loan, subject to certain qualifications:
+The Economic Aid Act signed into law on December 27, 2020 includes updated guidance for the PPP, authorizing up to $284 billion toward job retention and certain other expenses through March 31, 2021, and by allowing certain existing PPP borrowers to apply for a Second Draw PPP Loan.